googleapis/google-auth-library-ruby/README.md

 This is Google's officially supported ruby client library for using OAuth 2.0 authorization and authentication with Google APIs.

-## Alpha

-This library is in Alpha.
-We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

 ## Install

 Be sure `https://rubygems.org/` is in your gem sources.